daavko/pxls-userscripts/README.md

 ## List of scripts

+The available scripts can be enabled or disabled at the bottom of Pxls settings after you have installed the userscript.

 ### Template color autoselector

 This script automatically selects the color of the pixel you are currently hovering over, based on the loaded template.